Karbi Anglong District, Assam

 Population of Karbi Anglong District

-As per the Census 2011, Karbi Anglong District has a total population of 9,56,313 people, consisting of 4,90,167 males and 4,66,146 females.
-There are 1,77,646 households in the district with an average population density of 92 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Karbi Anglong District had a population of 9,56,313 people living in 1,77,646 households.
+The population comprised 4,90,167 males and 4,66,146 females, with an average population density of 92 people per km².
+The table below provides a rural-urban comparison of these statistics.

 Total Population9,56,3138,43,3471,12,966